iloathereality/blog/content/07-why-we-can-not-have-nice-things-min-max.md

 The methods are named `first` and `last`.

 {% callout() %}
-And which of them is the minimal and which of them is the maximal?
+And which of them is the minimum and which of them is the maximum?
 {% end %}

 Well... that’s “the problem” of this blog post, I don’t remember!